open-keychain/open-keychain.github.io/help/privacy-policy.md

 ### Sensitive Permissions

-Because we request the CAMERA, GET_ACCOUNTS, and CONTACTS permissions, we [are required](https://support.google.com/googleplay/android-developer/answer/113469#privacy) to provide this Privacy Polic
+Because we request the CAMERA, GET_ACCOUNTS, and CONTACTS permissions, we [are required](https://support.google.com/googleplay/android-developer/answer/113469#privacy) to provide this Privacy Policy.
-Data aquired using these permissions is not shared with any online services.
+Data aquired using these permissions is **not** shared with cloud services.

   * The CAMERA permissions is required to scan QR Codes.
   * GET_ACCOUNTS is required to provide helpful autocomplete functionality for email addresses.
-  * CONTACTS is required to link keys to contacts in your address book.
-This is done offline.
+  * CONTACTS is required to link keys to contacts in your address book. **This is done offline.**